Niels Henrik Abel: Death

-While in Paris, Abel contracted tuberculosis.
+While in Paris, Abel had contracted tuberculosis.
 At Christmas 1828, he traveled by sled to Froland, Norway, to visit his fiancée.
 He became seriously ill on the journey.
-Although a temporary improvement allowed the couple to enjoy the holiday together, he died relatively soon after on 6 April 1829, just two days before a letter arrived from August Crelle telling Abel that Crelle has secured him an appointment as a professor at the University of Berlin.
+Although a temporary improvement allowed the couple to enjoy the holiday together, he died relatively soon after on 6 April 1829, just two days before a letter arrived from August Crelle telling Abel that Crelle had secured him an appointment as a professor at the University of Berlin.